ethersphere/swap-swear-and-swindle/README.md

 # swap-swear-and-swindle-suite

-This repository include a basic abstract example of a courtroom contracts game.
+This repository includes a basic example of a courtroom contracts suite.

 ## Courtroom structure

-The courtroom suite includes an abstract generic contract "SwearGame" , a specific game rules contract and a specific game witnesses contracts.
+The courtroom suite includes an abstract generic [SwearGame contract](#sweargame-contract) , a specific [trial rules contract](#trial-rules-contract) and a specific [witnesses](#witness-contract) contracts.

 ### SwearGame contract

 This is the main general swear contract which conduct the trial.

-It calls the specific TrialRules contract to get the witnesses ,get the trial statuses and transitions and to check for expiry time for a specific case and trial status.
+It calls the specific [trial rules contract](#trial-rules-contract) to get the [witnesses](#witness-contract),get the trial statuses and transitions and to check for expiry time for a specific case and trial status.

 It calls the specific game witnesses contracts to testimony and validate for a submitted evidence.